chengchengcode/ALMA-data-reduction-tips/README.md

 ## 1, How to substract one target from uv plane?

 This question comes from the case when I need to draw the uv-amp plot of one target, but the ALMA FoV happen to have two targets, so the uv-amp plot based on the .ms file would include the flux from the two targets.
-So I need to substract the target I do not need.
+Then I need to substract the target I do not need.
 Here is the process:

-1, tclean the xx.ms file and set savemodel = 'modelcolumn' in tclean, then there would be the two targets in the image and wait to be cleaned.
+1, tclean the xx.ms file and set savemodel = 'modelcolumn' in tclean, then there would be the two targets in the image, waiting to be cleaned.
 Then I clean one target only, the model of this target will be saved in the xx.ms file.

 2, uvsub('xx.ms', reverse=False) now the model of one target would be subtract from the xx.ms file.
 Now the xx.ms file have only one target.
 The other target has only residual.

-To check this result, I clean xx.ms again, and found there is indeed only one target in the image.
+To check this result, I tclean xx.ms again, and found there is indeed only one target in the image.

 ## 2, How to combine the two .ms files together to get the .ms file with only one field ID, so that I can use uvmodelfit